What Does a Realtor Do?

 Research Homes for Sale

-Your Realtor will most-likely meet with you in-person or speak over the phone to discuss your real estate needs.
+Your Realtor will most-likely meet with you in-person or speak over the phone to discuss what you want in your next home.
 This will include your budget, ideal square footage, bedroom/bath count, backyard size, neighborhood, and more.
 After learning about your property goals, they will then conduct several hours of research to find homes for sale that meet your criteria.
 This is easier said than done!
 Finding homes that meet all of your criteria can pose quite a challenge, and your agent may need to have an additional conversation with you to ensure that you have realistic goals in mind.

 Help You Find a Mortgage Lender